jzpang/learning-cluster/README.md

 ```
 4. If you are facing issues with connectivity, check the physical connection carefully to understand which port is considered eth0 and which port is eth1. **DO NOT** assume that eth0 and eth1 for all machines line up in the same column position in the machines.
 5. One really useful hack to speed up the entire subnetting process is to initially load the final `/etc/hosts` and `/etc/network/interfaces` files for *alpha, beta, gamma and losalamos* in folders on a pen drive.
 This can then be mounted on a disk(refer to [link](http://askubuntu.com/questions/37767/how-to-access-a-usb-flash-drive-from-the-terminal-how-can-i-mount-a-flash-driv)) and the files directly copied.
 This prevents bugs while typing and setting up these files.
+6. Even if both `sudo ifdown eth1` and `sudo ifup eth1` fails, you can still run 'sudo ifconfig eth1 up' and check if it can ping other resources.
+Sometimes both the former two command gave error but it can acutally connect with each other.

 * Using DHCP